frank-xwang/RIDE-LongTailRecognition/MODEL_ZOO.md

 1. CE and Decouple: baseline results for cross-entropy and Decouple (cRT/tau-norm/LWS)
 2. RIDE: ResNet50 backbone, without distillation, with EA
 3. RIDE + Distill: ResNet50 backbone, with distillation, with EA (in FP16)
-4. Teacher Model: ResNet50 backbone, 6 experts, without EA
+4. Teacher Model: ResNet50 backbone, 6 experts, without EA.
+Working as the teacher model when optimizing RIDE with knowledge distillation.

 <!--
 Directory name: